LINDSEY’S WRITING PRACTICE: Interview with Author & Poet Robbie Cheadle & A Review

 May Release: The Dark Horse Waits in Boulder, by Lindsey Martin-Bowen

-WordCrafter Press is pleased to announce the upcoming release of Lindsey Martin-Bowen’s debut novel, The Dark Horse Waits in Boulder.
-Scheduled for release on May 12, 2026, you won’t want to miss this zany rom-com and the quirky Charlie Erickson, who is full of surprises that will keep you chuckling through to the last page.
+WordCrafter Press is pleased to announce the upcoming release of award winning author Lindsey Martin-Bowen’s romantic comedy novel, The Dark Horse Waits in Boulder.
+Scheduled for release on May 12, 2026, you won’t want to miss this zany rom-com and the quirky Charli Erickson, who is full of surprises that will keep you chuckling through to the last page.

 WordCrafter Spring Book Sale